 The priest continues with the Eucharistic Prayer

-The mystery of faith:
+Let us proclaim the mystery of faith:

-We proclaim your Death, O Lord, we proclaim your Death, O Lord,
+We proclaim your Death, O Lord, we proclaim your Death, O Lord

-and profess your resurrection until you come again.
+and profess your Resurrection until you come again.

-Hosanna, hosanna, hosanna in the high-est.
+Hosanna, hosanna, hosanna in the highest.

-Hosanna, hosanna, hosanna in the high-est.
+Hosanna, hosanna, hosanna in the highest.

 Gathering Mass Paul Inwood